Lead schools are responsible for employing RTLB within the staffing entitlement.

 Employing teachers who are qualified RTLB or who are working as an RTLB ie they have a caseload

-Employing teachers who are not qualified RTLB but are supporting the work of RTLB
+Employing teachers who are not RTLB but are supporting the work of RTLB

-Teachers who have not attained the Postgraduate Diploma in Specialist Teaching (Learning and Behaviour) are coded as S12.
+Teachers who are not working as an RTLB have not attained the Postgraduate Diploma in Specialist Teaching (Learning and Behaviour) are coded as S12.
 Staffing use will be charged against the lead school’s staffing entitlement.
 The lead school contacts Ministry of Education Resourcing requesting the staffing use be charged against the lead school’s RTLB entitlement.
 These teachers will not receive the management unit and Special Duties Allowance (SDA).

 Key principles to guide you when considering employing non-RTLB teachers utilising un-used RTLB staffing entitlement are:

 1. The Lead School Board of Trustees through the Lead School Principal and Cluster Manager has a responsibility to:

 - manage the RTLB workforce so that students, teachers and cluster schools receive a quality service that meets their needs

 - employ RTLB who are able to provide an effective service for all students, in all school/kura settings